-Recently a 3 year old boy missing from an area not too far from where I live.
+Recently a 3 year old boy went missing from an area not too far from where I live.
 The search efforts were reported on the news and it spread rapidly across social media.

 The weather was atrocious, raining, cold and windy.
 Plus he was lost in dense bushland and as the day ended, the thought of approaching darkness filled everyone with dread.
-The community as a whole were seriously very worried about this little boy.

 The story did have a happy ending and the little boy was found safe and well, by a relative which was really heart-warming.
 Everyone gave a collective sigh of relief.